huggingface/optimum-benchmark/README.md

 ### Running benchmarks from Python API 🧪

-You can run benchmarks from the Python API, using the `launch` function from the `optimum_benchmark.experiment` module.
-Here's an example of how to run a benchmark using the `pytorch` backend, `process` launcher and `inference` benchmark.
+You can run benchmarks from the Python API, using the `launch` function.
+Here's an example of how to run a benchmark using the `pytorch` backend, `torchrun` launcher and `inference` benchmark.

 ```python
 from optimum_benchmark.logging_utils import setup_logging